bhaskarv/Java8/README.md

-# Repository fo my Java 8 practice
+# Repository for my Java 8 practice